 Where does my water come from?

-Fort Stewart's main water supply comes from six municipal groundwater deep well.
-Groundwater is stored in permeable rock layers called aquifers, which are like underground lakes.
+Fort Stewart's main water supply comes from six municipal groundwater wells that are no less than 500 feet deep, while Hunter Army Airfield residents are serviced by four 500-foot deep wells and one 1.100-foot deep well.
+Groundwater is stored in permeable rock layers called aguifers, which are like underground lakes.
 Our groundwater is supplied by the Floridan Aquifer.
 Before the water is distributed, the water is chlorinated to kill disease-causing organisms and fluoridated to promote dental health.